mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 More color selectors
 ~~~~~~~~~~~~~~~~~~~~

 You can have HSV sliders, RGB sliders, triangle in a hue ring.
 But you can also have HSI, HSL or HSY' sliders, CMYK sliders, palettes, round selectors, square selectors, tiny selectors, big selectors, color history and shade selectors.
-Just go into :menuselection:`Settings --> Configure Krita... --> Advanced Color Selector Settings` to change the shape and type of the main big color selector.
+Just go into :menuselection:`Settings --> Configure Krita... --> Color Selector Settings --> Color Selector tab`, select an option in the :guilabel:`Docker:` drop-down box, to change the shape and type of your main color selector.

 .. image:: /images/dockers/Krita_Color_Selector_Types.png
    :align: center